RumiAust/RumiAust/README.md

-- 👋 Hi, I’m Muktadir Rumi
+- 👋 Hi, I’m Golam Muktadir,Software Engineer, with  master’s in Medical Engineering  who loves technologies and problem-solving.
-- 👀 I’m interested in software development
-- 🌱 I’m currently studing Medical and Health Data Analytics
-- 💞️ I’m looking to collaborate on software Development
-- 📫 Email: muktradir.golam@gmail.com
+- I like interacting with professionals and utilizing my knowledge as well as communications skills.
+Always ready to learn new technologies and set benchmark for continuous improvement.

 <!---
 RumiAust/RumiAust is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.